All shipped from JAPAN!日本からお届けします。

 Table of Contents

-Ever spotted Pikachu on a bag of candy or Hello Kitty on a biscuit box and felt a little spark of joy?
+Ever noticed Pikachu on a bag of candy or Hello Kitty on a biscuit box and felt your mood lift just a little?

 The Cultural Power of Character Snacks